LOVE AT WORK

 When it comes to dating in the office, India is a cool place to work.
 A 2012 study conducted by Randstad, an Amsterdambased staffing company, found that in India 70 per cent of employees reported workplace romantic liaisons, compared with countries where romantic relationships in the workplace are less common, including Japan (33 per cent) and Luxembourg (36 per cent).

 One of the main reasons for this is the absence of any clear-cut policies barring romantic rendezvous.
 Is it okay to ask a junior colleague out to dinner?
 Will you be noticed if you go for frequent smoke breaks with a particular colleague?
 Can spending too much time chatting with a co-worker lead to an intervention from the HR department?
 These are questions that employees across corporate India may not have the answers to.
 According to Prashant Bhaskar, founder & CEO, plugHR, a Mumbai-based human resource consultancy, there are no precedents that demand the incorporation of strict guidelines on the subject.
-“India Inc doesn’t have a legacy of
+“India Inc doesn’t have a legacy of workplace relationships going sour and resulting in expensive lawsuits.
+Its liberal view on the subject is based on its understanding of risk involved and exposure to it in the past,” he says.

 Far from forbidding relationships, in India, the office is a preferred scouting ground for suitable partners.
 Chaitanya Ramalingegowda, relationship expert and founder, Twolymadlydeeply (TMD), a dating website, says, “People spend eight to 10 hours in office every day and probably another two commuting which leaves them with hardly any time to socialize after hours.
 So they prefer having relationships in office.”
 He emphasizes the strengths of romantic relationships forged at work, saying they can enhance performance.
 “Spending time with a colleague, taking coffee breaks together... such informal interactions can be used for brainstorming of ideas and thoughts or even having mentorship discussions,” says Ramalingegowda.

-has high attrition rates, typically 30 per cent to 50 per cent annually.
+That relationships and work can co-exist in the workspace is a belief the Indian IT industry supports, especially since it is an incentive for employees to continue working in the same place.
+The Indian IT industry, which employs close to 25 lakh people, has high attrition rates, typically 30 per cent to 50 per cent annually.
 “Most of this workforce is young and likely to get romantically involved with their colleagues.
 So in the absence of a perceived threat, the policy to allow married couples to work in the same organisation is a function of talent availability,” says Bhaskar.

 At Yahoo!
 India, there’s no bar on male and female colleagues from having a relationship.
 “We absolutely don’t frown upon things like coffee or smoke breaks or male and female colleagues hanging out together,” says Aniruddha Banerjee, head, human resources, Yahoo!
 India.
 Couples at NIIT enjoy an anniversary allowance, which is a percentage of their salary.
 “We have very high regard for people working for us.
 If NIITians find spouses within the organisation, we welcome it,” says Prateek Chatterjee, vice-president corporate communication and marketing, NIIT.